Thiago-de-Sousa/ME396P-AJT-simulation/README.md

 ----------------
 In order to use this program, the user needs to have the required files in the same directory where the .py files are located.
-Also, several packages need to be installed with the following commands: pip install windpowerlib pip install geopy pip install geocoder pip install meteostat pip install timezonefinderL pip install pandas
+Also, several packages need to be installed with the following commands: pip install windpowerlib, pip install geopy, pip install geocoder, pip install meteostat, pip install timezonefinderL, pip install pandas,
-  pip install sys
+  pip install sys,
-  pip install os
+  pip install os,
-  pip install datetime
+  pip install datetime,
-  pip install requests
+  pip install requests,
-  pip install json
+  pip install json,
-  pip install matplotlib
+  pip install matplotlib,
-  pip install csv
+  pip install csv,

 The required files for correct function of the program are two spreadsheet called TurbinesToCompare.csv, which contains two columns, turbine_catalog_name and hub_height, and MyTurbines.csv that contains three columns: turbine_catalog_name, hub_height and amount.
 Each row will represent a different turbine type, with the name extracted from the database included in the program ('turbine_type' values).
 The hub height is measured in meters from